 Flossing is recommended for all individuals for keeping their teeth, gums, and mouth healthy.
 But if you’re new to flossing or you’ve missed a few days of flossing, you may notice that flossing causes your gums to bleed.
 The more your gums get used to flossing, the less likely they will be to bleed.
 While the blood may be alarming at first, it should stop after a few days of flossing.
 You may have additional bleeding if you are flossing and have gingivitis.
 However, flossing is a great way to clear up gingivitis and restore oral health.

-Many woman experience bleeding gums while they are pregnant.
-Because of the change in hormones that comes with being pregnant, you may be more susceptible to developing gingivitis.
+Many women experience bleeding gums while they are pregnant.
+Because of the change in hormones that comes with being an expectant mother, you may be more susceptible to developing gingivitis and should make sure to visit your dentist during pregnancy.
 During your pregnancy, you may need to take additional steps to maintain proper oral hygiene.
 Regular brushing and flossing should be enough to keep the gingivitis at bay while pregnant.
 While these are not the only reasons for bleeding gums, they are some of the most common.
 Look for factors that may indicate the reason behind your bleeding gums.

 Treating Bleeding Gums at Home